-Jen Yáñez-Alaniz is a Texas-based poet activist.
-She is the co-creator of Loving, Grieving, & Surviving /Chicanas Read the Poetry of Healing and co-founder of Welcome: A Poetry Declaration, San Antonio, Texas’ city-wide event presented on World Refugee Day.
+Jen Yáñez-Alaniz identifies as Chicana Mestiza (she/her).
+She advocates for human rights as a community organizer facilitating equity-driven cultural conversations focused on the preservation of language, language literacy, and food traditions.
+She is the co-creator of Loving, Grieving, & Surviving /Chicanas Read the Poetry of Healing and co-founder of Welcome: [A Poetry Declaration], a platform for those with a lived experience of displacement as newcomers, immigrants, and refugees in collaboration with local advocates.
 Her work, Matrilineal Poetics: Toward an Understanding of Corporeality and Identity is featured in Latinas in Hollywood Herstories.
-Her latest and forthcoming publications are included in The Journal of Latina Critical Feminism, Cutthroat: Puro Chicanx Writers of the 21st Century, Rogue Agent Journal, the Mom Egg Review, I Sing: The Body by Flower Song Press, Boundless 2021: The Anthology of the Rio Grande Valley International Poetry Festival, and more.
-She was named a finalist for the Kallisto Gaia Press Julia Darling Memorial Poetry Prize and nominated for a 2021 Pushcart Poetry Prize.
+A Pushcart nominee, her latest and forthcoming publications are included in The Journal of Latina Critical Feminism, Cutthroat: Puro Chicanx Writers of the 21st Century, South Dakota Review, West Trestle Review, Rogue Agent Journal, Mom Egg Review, and more.

 Welcome: A Poetry Declaration